Become a Member Donate Login

 Introduction to Black & White Darkroom Photography [44]

 This class is for anyone who wants to get into the darkroom.
 Those with no or non-recent experience will be taught the basics of developing film, as well as making contact prints and enlargements.
 Topics include mixing chemistry, enlarger operation, adjusting contrast and density, making photograms, contact sheets from negatives, editing, and printing enlargements.
 Students will shoot photos outside of class time and use the darkroom during class.
 Those with recent darkroom experience are also welcome and will receive feedback during lab time.
 Students must provide their own film camera, film, and photo paper.
-Photo chemicals will be supplied.
+Photo chemistry is provided.

 Instructor: Georgianne Stinnett